— Topics —

 (2) As for part (A), I believe that meal frequency is not really relevant.

-This is the part where many people believe that taking in more calories makes you fat, which means going back to their base weight.
+This is the part where many people believe that taking in more calories makes you fat, which means going back to their set-point weight.
 Therefore, it should be the total daily caloric intake or carbohydrate intake that matters, rather than how many meals you eat a day.
 People who normally keep their weight lower through dieting or who cut excess body fat through workouts can gain weight if their caloric intake is higher than necessary due to increased frequency of eating.

 As cited in section 1-(2) above, I believe that the research finding in intervention trials that "prescribing for increased eating opportunities for obese individuals may inadvertently lead to over-consumption and weight gain" applies to this part (A).